PoundOfCheese/Cheeseboard-v1/README.md

 Right around the time I was becoming interested in making a keyboard, the [KBDCraft](https://kbdcraft.store/) Adam was released and I fell in love with the idea of a Lego keyboard.
 I knew my keyboard needed a Lego case in order to truly be "my" keyboard.

 After a year of on an off working on it, This is the final product.
 A nice!nano v2 powered split wireless keyboard that has 97 keys, an fr4 top plate, does not rely on layers, and is built inside a Lego case.
 I have plans to add a pair of nice!views and a protective window to each half when they are back in stock, but besides that they're done.
-They are everything I could've hoped for, and with only a few minor exceptions, there's nothing I would ever want to change about them, except maybe updating the look of the case over time since it is made of Legos and can easily be rebuilt as I want.
+Going from knowing nothing about any of this to having built something as good as I did has been extremely satisfying, and I would change almost nothing about the final product.

 ![IMG_4934](https://github.com/PoundOfCheese/Cheeseboard-v1/assets/44249826/85cc910b-bd9a-4eb9-9912-b667d5567d2d)
 ![IMG_4935](https://github.com/PoundOfCheese/Cheeseboard-v1/assets/44249826/8dc7b01c-15cf-4d57-a067-822fdd479c00)